tbpassin/gf4-project/gf4/plugins/README.txt

 OVERRIDE = True
 OWNER_GROUP = 'DATA_PROCESSING_BUTTONS'

+To add an item to the extended help, a plugin must import HELP_TEXT:

+from help_cmds import HELPTEXT

+HELPTEXT is a dictionary keyed by the command name.
+Add a dictionary entry as in this example:

+HELPTEXT['lst-sqr-extrap'] = """Extended Help string here.
+Any formatting supported by RestructuredText can be used here.
+"""
 HOW TO SPECIFY WHICH PLUGINS TO USE
 -----------------------------------
 By default, GF4 will load all plugins (i.e., python files) in the "plugins"